 Four simultaneous layers of vocal understanding

 Voice Intelligence processes audio in 20-millisecond chunks using an on-device acoustic model optimized specifically for low-latency inference.
-There is no buffering of a full utterance before processing begins — the model starts resolving intent while you are still speaking.
+There is no buffering of a full utterance before processing begins.
+The model starts resolving intent while you are still speaking.

 The intent classifier runs as audio chunks arrive, building a probability distribution over possible intents.
 By the time the final word is spoken, the intent distribution has already converged.
 The context resolver then uses ALM's current session state to pick the most probable interpretation and prepare the action.

 The total latency from the end of speech to the start of action is consistently under 100 milliseconds.
-This is what makes Voice Intelligence feel instant — it is not faster processing after the fact, it is understanding that begins before you have finished speaking.
+This is what makes Voice Intelligence feel instant.
+It is not faster processing after the fact, it is understanding that begins before you have finished speaking.

 Audio Input